glugmvit/hacktoberfest2018/README.md

 Register: <https://hacktoberfest.digitalocean.com/>

+**Bonus**: Microsoft is also participating in Hacktoberfest this year.
+Follow the instructions [here](https://open.microsoft.com/2018/09/30/join-hacktoberfest-2018-celebration-microsoft/) to get a separate exclusive t-shirt from them.

 ---
 ## Resources for Beginners
 - [Up For Grabs](http://up-for-grabs.net/) - List of projects which have curated tasks specifically for new contributors.